OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 In this example, the successful attempt can be identified from its different length (password = "P@ssword1").

 > Tip: Append the correct password of your test account at the end of the password list.
 The list shouldn't have more than 25 passwords.
 If the attack can be performed without locking the account, that surely means that there is no control against brute forcing attacks.

-In order to prevent this type of attack from being successful, a few mitigations can be put in place :
-- after a few unsuccessful attempts, targeted accounts should be locked (temporarily or permanently) and any kind of attempt (successful or unsuccessful) should be rejected in the same manner.
-- when temporarily account locking is used, five (5) minutes is a common best practice.
-- change default credentials and avoid common usernames and passwords.

-As a general recommendation, always keep in mind these principles are true for all kinds of accounts and stronger measures must be taken concerning privileged accounts, which can be Multi-Factor Authentication.

 #### References